pyquinnnarlo/types_Size_Checker/README.md

 <h1>Developer: PyQuinn </h1>

-A simple code written in C++ for data type size checking.
+A simple code written in C++ for data types size checking.